'liberate te ex inferis'...save yourself from hell.|

 "It's always in service of larger themes.
 But it must have been all the funnier because the outlets were so restricted.
 I think that modern western culture is overloaded with erotic imagery in advertising and sexual situations in literature and television and films.
 It's just not special.
 Among the Greeks, twice a year, you could see comedies that had a pretty open expression of sexual situations and language, but only then."

 The Georgics of Virgil: Bilingual Edition John Dryden called Virgil's Georgics, written between 37 and 30 BCE, "the best poem by the best poet."
 The poem, newly translated by the poet and translator David Ferry, is one of the great songs, maybe the greatest we have, of human accomplishment in difficult -- and beautiful -- circumstances, and in the context of all we share in nature.
 The Georgics celebrates the crops, trees, and animals, and, above all, the human beings who care for them.
 It takes the form of teaching about this care: the tilling of fields, the tending of vines, the raising of the cattle and the bees.
-There's joy in the detail of Virgil's descriptions of work well done, and ecstatic joy in his praise of the very life of things, and passionate commiseration too, because of the vulnerability of men and all other creatures, with all they have to contend with: storms, and plagues, and wars, and all mischance.
+There's joy in the detail of Virgil's descriptions of work well 'e, and ecstatic joy in his praise of the very life of things, and passionate commiseration too, because of the vulnerability of men and all other creatures, with all they have to contend with: storms, and plagues, and wars, and all mischance.

 B.G.
 Teubner Publishers